ADHD in boys

 These scales should NOT be used alone to make any diagnosis.
 You must take into consideration information from multiple sources.
 Scores of 2 or 3 on a single Symptom question reflect often-occurring behaviors.
 Scores of 4 or 5 on Performance questions reflect problems in performance.

-To meet DSM-IV criteria for the diagnosis, one must have at least 6 positive responses to either the inattentive 9 or hyperactive 9 core symptoms or both.
+To meet DSM-IV criteria for the diagnosis, one must have at least six positive responses to either the inattentive nine or hyperactive nine core symptoms or both.
 A positive response is a 2 or 3 (often, very often) (you could draw a line straight down the page and count the positive answers in each subsegment).
-There is a place to record the number of positives in each subsegment, and a place for a total score for the first 18 symptoms (just add them up).
+There is a place to record the number of positives in each subsegment and a place for a total score for the first 18 symptoms (add them up).

-The initial scales also have symptom screens for 3 other comorbidities — oppositional-defiant, conduct, and anxiety/ depression.
+The initial scales also have symptom screens for three other comorbidities: oppositional-defiant, conduct, and anxiety/ depression.
 These are screened by the number of positive responses in each of the segments separated by the “squares.”
-The specific item sets and numbers of positives required for each co-morbid symptom screen set are detailed in the pdf file.
+The specific item sets and number of positives required for each co-morbid symptom screen set are detailed in the PDF file.

 The second section of the scale has a set of performance measures, scored 1 to 5, with 4 and 5 being somewhat of a problem.

-To meet the criteria for ADHD there must be at least one item of the Performance set in which the child scores a 4 or 5; ie, there must be impairment, not just symptoms to meet diagnostic criteria.
-The sheet has a place to record the number of positives (4s, 5s) and an Average Performance Score—add them up and divide by the amount of Performance criteria answered.
+To meet the criteria for ADHD, there must be at least one item of the Performance set in which the child scores a 4 or 5; i.e., there must be impairment, not just symptoms, to meet diagnostic criteria.
+The sheet has a place to record the number of positives (4s, 5s) and an Average Performance Score—add them up and divide by the number of Performance criteria answered.

 Adult ADHD Self-Report Scale (ASRS) Symptom Checklist